 While we believe at Charity Navigator that your primary motivation to donate to charity should be altruism, we also think you should know that great tax benefits exist for those who give.
-Here are some of the benefits you should know about.
+Here are some of the rules and benefits you should know about.

 A gift to a qualified charitable organization may entitle you to a charitable contribution deduction against your income tax if you itemize deductions.
 You must itemize in order to take a charitable deduction.
 Make sure that if you itemize, your total deductions are greater than the standard deduction.
 If they're not, stick with the standard deduction.

 Most, but not all, charitable organizations qualify for a charitable contribution deduction.
 You can deduct contributions only if they are made to or for the use of a qualified recipient.
 No charitable contribution deduction is allowed for gifts to certain other kinds of organizations, even if those organizations are exempt from income tax.
-Contributions to foreign governments, foreign charities, and certain private foundations similarly are not deductible.
-All organizations rated by Charity Navigator qualify for charitable status, and you can deduct your donations, subject to certain limitations.
+Contributions to individuals, foreign governments, foreign charities, and certain private foundations similarly are not deductible.
+All organizations rated by Charity Navigator qualify for charitable status, and you can deduct your donations to these organizations, subject to certain limitations.

 There are limits to how much you can deduct, but they're very high.
 For most people, the limits on charitable contributions don't apply.
 Only if you contribute more than 20% of your adjusted gross income to charity is it necessary to be concerned about donation limits.
-Under the new tax law, if the contribution is made to a public charity, the deduction is limited to 50% of your contribution base.
-For example, if you have an adjusted gross income of $100,000, your deduction limit for that year is $50,000.
+Under the new tax law, if the contribution is made to a public charity, the deduction is limited to 60% of your contribution base.
+For example, if you have an adjusted gross income of $100,000, your deduction limit for that year is $60,000.

 The rules on 20% limits and 30% limits are way too complicated to delve into in this space.
 If you are giving to organizations other than those mentioned above, first consult with your tax adviser to determine whether these other ceilings will apply.
 If you give an amount in excess of the applicable limitation to charity in one year, the excess is carried over for the next five years.

 Rules exist for non-cash donations.
 If you contribute property owned for more than one year, the value of the deduction is normally equal to the property's fair market value.
 You have an advantage when you contribute appreciated property because you get a deduction for the full fair-market value of the property.
 You are not taxed on any of the appreciation, so, in effect, you receive a deduction for an amount that you never reported as income.

 You should clearly contribute, rather than throw out, old clothes, furniture, and equipment that you no longer use.
 However, bear in mind the condition of your donated goods.
 The IRS only permits deductions for donations of clothing and household items that are in "good condition or better."